Ada-Developers-Academy/ada-build/learning-to-code/iterators/README.md

 # Loops and Iterators

 _JumpStart: Lesson 11_

 ## Learning Goals

-- Vocabulary: loops, iterator, iteration, iteration variable, counter-controlled, sentinel-controlled, loop table, times loop, range, while loop, blocks, scope
+By the end of this lesson you should be able to:
+- Discuss the following vocabulary
+  - loops
+  - iterator
+  - iteration
+  - iteration variable
+  - counter-controlled
+  - sentinel-controlled
+  - loop table
+  - times loop
+  - range
+  - while loop
+  - blocks
+  - scope
-- To know the purpose for iteration in creating programs
+- Know the purpose for iteration in creating programs
-- To write loops in order to prevent code duplication and repetition
+- Write loops in order to prevent code duplication and repetition
-- To understand how a loop will execute the statements inside and what the resulting output will be
+- Understand how a loop will execute the statements inside and what the resulting output will be

 ## Activities

 * Review the [notes](#notes) in this section
 * Complete [Loops Worksheet](assignments/loops-worksheet.md)
 * Complete [More Loops Worksheet](assignments/more-loops-worksheet.md)